Research Robots Humanoid Applications Industries Technology Contact

 Quadrature Output

-Uses two signal channels (A and B) offset by 90 degrees.
-By reading which channel rises first, the AGV controller instantly determines direction of rotation.
+It uses two signal channels, A and B, offset by 90 degrees.
+By seeing which one fires first, the AGV's controller instantly knows the rotation direction.

 The Optical Disc

-The core component: a glass or metal disc with microscopic transparent and opaque lines that interrupt a light beam to generate the signal pulses.
+At the heart: a glass or metal disc etched with tiny transparent and opaque lines that chop a light beam to create those signal pulses.

 Index Channel (Z)